2007 Florida Atlantic Owls football team: Kentucky

-Florida Atlantic 3–2 (2–0 SBC)

 South Florida

 FAU and USF had only met once prior to this meeting – in 2002, USF annihilated one-year-old FAU, 51–10.
 In 2007, USF entered Lockhart Stadium amidst their coming-of-age season.
 The Bulls were ranked 6th in the nation and had beaten previously-ranked 5th West Virginia and knocked off Auburn on the road.
 Coming into Ft.
 Lauderdale was supposed to be a rest for USF before continuing on in their dream season.

 However, the Owls took a 7–7 tie into halftime in front of a national audience on ESPNU.
 Florida Atlantic and USF exchanged points throughout the second half, battling to a 28–23 Bulls lead with 6:42 left in the game.
 The Owls pulled within that 5-point deficit thanks to a 47-yard touchdown pass from Rusty Smith to DiIvory Edgecomb.
 After FAU failed to convert a key fourth down late in the fourth quarter, USF sealed the victory on a 9-yard touchdown run from Bulls running back Benjamin Williams.

 Rusty Smith had 259 yards and 3 touchdowns on USF's defense.
 Jason Harmon hurdled his way to 82 yards and a touchdown.
 Corey Small intercepted USF's Matt Grothe for a 28-yard return.
 Cergile Sincere had 13 tackles, including 7 solo tackles.
 All of this almost added up to FAU's revenge for the thumping five years ago and the biggest victory in program history.
 However, Matt Grothe, quarterback from USF, threw for 122 yards and rushed for 120 yards, including a 32-yard game-saving touchdown run.
 USF running back, Benjamin Williams, netted 189 yards and 4 touchdowns, including the game-sealing touchdown with 29 seconds remaining.